Learning and Staying Safe during the 2022-2023 School Year

-Per CDPH masking guidance, infected persons should wear a well-fitting mask around others for a total of 10 days, especially in indoor settings (see masking section below for additional information).
+Per CDPH masking guidance, infected persons should wear a well-fitting mask around others for a total of 10 days, especially in indoor settings.*

 Exposed students and employees may continue to attend school, including sports and extracurricular activities unless they develop symptoms or test positive for COVID-19.
 The following chart, provided by CDPH guides specific actions for exposure (close contact) to anyone diagnosed with Covid-19:

 Asymptomatic Persons Who are Exposed to Someone with COVID-19 (No Quarantine)